Things To Do With Kids: Southern Louisiana

 Southern Louisiana is the perfect spot for families to “pass a good time.”
 Here are a few of our top kid-friendly picks in the area.

 The exiled Acadians settled the swamps and backwoods of south-central and southwest Louisiana and, in doing so, created a cultural mecca unique to the world.
-Immerse yourself in the towns and customs of this region, and you’ll discover intriguing people, rice mills, tabasco peppers, swamplands and cities known for authentic Cajun music and food.
+Immerse yourself in the towns and customs of Lafayette, Lake Charles and the surrounding towns, and you’ll discover intriguing people, swamplands and cities known for authentic Cajun music and food.
+In Southeast Louisiana, New Orleans, the capital city of Baton Rouge and the Louisiana Northshore, St. Tammany Parish, offer an abundance of family-friendly fun.

 Zoosiana Zoo of Acadiana: Visit this 45-acre gem in Broussard to see more than 750 animals from 130 species, including black bears, giraffes, cougars and zebras.
 While there, be sure to hop on the Safari Express train ride through animal habitats and check out the Jungle Lodge Playground, one of the largest playgrounds in Louisiana.